ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 -   all options will be ignored if `parentIdFieldName` is not configured on the table
 -   the table will not render delayed hierarchy state (loading or expandable) if the table's `parentIdFieldName` is not configured; however, the options will remain cached within the table if the `parentIdFieldName` becomes `undefined`, and that cached configuration will render in the table if the table's `parentIdFieldName` is changed back to a non-`undefined` value
 -   calling `setData` will clear options associated with IDs that are no longer present in the data
+-   a row with no children and a `delayedHierarchyState` of `canLoadChildren` will always be collapsed

 The expected usage of the dynamically loaded hierarchy is as follows: